 Many times, there is a lot of uncertainty on what new hires should expect on their first day of a new job.

-Incorporating VR into the hiring process washes away all of that uncertainty because people know exactly where they are working and procedures they are expected to follow before they even step into the office or facility.
+Incorporating virtual reality in recruiting washes away all of that uncertainty because people know exactly where they are working and procedures they are expected to follow before they even step into the office or facility.

-If you are looking to get a leg up on competitors, VR recruiting could be just that.
+If you are looking to get a leg up on competitors, virtual reality in recruiting could be just that.
 It is something that not many companies are using, but is increasing in popularity.
 If you hop onboard early, it shows that your company is cutting edge and a pioneer as opposed to joining the fad after it becomes industry standard a few years down the road.

 Time to take advantage of the amazing technology that is available to make your recruiting process the best it can possibly be.